OCHA-DAP/hdx-python-scraper/doc/main.md

 This scraper reads and outputs time series data.
 One or more instances can be set up as
 follows:

-    scrapers = TimeSeries.get_scrapers(configuration["timeseries"], today, outputs)
+    scrapers = runner.add_timeseries_scrapers(configuration["timeseries"], outputs)
     runner.add_customs(scrapers)

-The scrapers are configured in a YAML configuration like the following:
+The first parameter defines the YAML configuration where the scrapers are configured as shown below.
+The second is a dictionary where the values are objects that inherit from `BaseOutput` and which serve to send output somewhere like Google Sheets.

       casualties:
         source: "OHCHR"